shepherd-06/Tampere-IOT-Project/readme.md

 ### Dashboard

-* Dropdown Menu: Allows the user to select a specific location's occupancy data.
+- Dropdown Menu: Allows the user to select a specific location's occupancy data.
-* Fetch Data Button: Fetches historical occupancy data for the selected location.
+- Fetch Data Button: Fetches historical occupancy data for the selected location.
-* Predict Button: Generates a 30-day forecast based on the fetched historical data.
+- Predict Button: Generates a 30-day forecast based on the fetched historical data.

 ### Prediction Model

 The prediction model uses Prophet to generate forecasts.
 The model takes the historical data, processes it, and predicts future occupancy for the next 30 days.
-The results are displayed in both a line chart and a table format.
+The results are displayed in both a line chart ~~and a table format~~.

 ### Example Graphs